 Who can I contact if I have any questions?

-ICAEW is the controller for the Personal Data collected from contractors, workers and temporary staff, unless this is stated otherwise.
+ICAEW is the controller for the Personal Data collected from you unless this is stated otherwise.
 ICAEW is registered with the Information Commissioner’s Office (ICO) with registration number (Z5765897).
 In this privacy notice, references to ‘we’, ‘us’ or ‘our’ mean ICAEW.
 You can contact ICAEW in a number of ways as follows:

 Personal Data is any information which directly or indirectly identifies an individual, for example, your name, address, membership and/or consultant and temporary worker number, NI number, qualifications, date of birth, photos, videos or voice recordings.